-- Take responsibility for the promotion of the Insurance & Risk Management Strategy within their area. - Ensure awareness of risk culture is embedded across their respective departments and services. - Ensure that operational risk registers are managed, monitored, responded to and communicated effectively in their areas and reported to SLT. - Identify resources to address the highest priority risks and make requests to SLT for funds to avoid, transfer or reduce risk.
+- Take responsibility for the promotion of the Insurance & Risk Management Strategy within their area. - Ensure awareness of risk culture is embedded across their respective departments and services. - Ensure that operational risk registers are managed, monitored, responded to and communicated effectively in their areas and reported to CLT as appropriate. - Identify resources to address the highest priority risks and make requests to CLT for funds to avoid, transfer or reduce risk.